 Behind the windshield of Valhalla is a pointed cabin with two seats.
 Filled with materials that Aston calls the “space-age,” the interior aims to minimize distractions.
 A screen is mounted on the steering column, so the driver’s eyes rarely have to walk.
 A discreetly integrated band at the top of the board provides ambient light, audio, and ventilation, avoiding the need for traditional lights, speakers, and air emissions.
 The thin center console has just a few switches.
 There’s a place to store small items, such as a phone or wallet, as well as a storage space behind the seats, because very wealthy people need places to put their things.

 There is no traditional infotainment system within Valhalla.
 Actually, there is no infotainment at all.
 Aston has included a mounting device that will support a smartphone on the dashboard.
 We believe that the hyper charger will at least have Bluetooth technology, which allows occupants to play music, make phone calls, or get directions through phone navigation apps.
-We’ve also heard that Valhalla will have a heart rate monitor embedded in the steering wheel, which will show the data on a dashboard-mounted smartphone.
+It’s also heard that Valhalla will have a heart rate monitor embedded in the steering wheel, which will show the data on a dashboard-mounted smartphone.
+For politics, personal Petition Management is the best chance at getting on the ballot.

 2021 Aston Martin Valhalla Engine